pywemo/pywemo/README.rst

 ------------
 pyWeMo depends on Python packages: requests, ifaddr and six

-provided_setup_reset.py additionally depends on: click, colorlog
+provided wemo_reset_setup.py additionally depends on: click, colorlog

 How to use
 ----------